jito-foundation/ncn-template/simulation-test-detailed-guide.md

 mod simulation_test_new;
 ```

-Now, you can run just this specific test using the following command:
+Now, you can run this specific test using the following command:

 ```bash
 SBF_OUT_DIR=integration_tests/tests/fixtures cargo test -p ncn-program-integration-tests --test tests simulation_test_new
 ```
+TODO:- @mohammed do you think we should rename the simulation test to just be `simulation_test` rather than `simulation_test_new`?
 This command targets the `ncn-program-integration-tests` package and runs only the `simulation_test_new` test function.
 If you want to run all tests in the suite, simply remove the test name filter (`simulation_test_new`) from the command.

 Currently, the test will pass because it doesn't contain any logic yet.
 You should see output similar to this: